Join Us for IQ 2019 - October 23 & 24, 2019 in Red Deer, Alberta!

 conference opening REMARKS

-We are also thrilled to have Seanna Collins of Global Edmonton joining us in the role of Emcee for IQ 2018.
-Seanna's genuine warmth and interest in Continuing Care are sure to be felt by all delegates and guests of the Conference!
+We are also thrilled to have Seanna Collins of Global Edmonton rejoining us in the role of Emcee for IQ 2019.
+Seanna's genuine warmth and interest in Continuing Care was visibly felt by all at IQ 2018 and we are thrilled to have her back this year!

 Networking Break and Tradeshow